TN 9 (04-26)

 4. Obtaining evidence by contacting the FO

 Do not refer WC/PDB development to the FO.
-If you are unable to obtain proof through direct contact by phone or mail and attempts to other third-party sources, contact the FO only as a last resort.
+If you are unable to obtain proof through direct contact by phone or mail and attempts to other appropriate sources, contact the FO only as a last resort if one of the special circumstances listed below applies.
 You must exhaust all other attempts to obtain proof and fully document your attempts.

-PCs must only contact a FO when the following special circumstances occur:
+PCs must only contact an FO when the following special circumstances occur:

-• Face-to-face contact with the NH is required.
+• Face-to-face contact with the NH is required (i.e., medical expenses noted in the award that seem unreasonable).

-• The need arises to make a final determination on an issue such as a representative payee determination.
+• The need arises to make a final determination on an issue that is typically determined by the FO, such as a representative payee determination.

 • Some agencies would normally charge SSA for searching and providing information, but they have an arrangement with the local FO that allows them to obtain the information free of charge.
 For example, requests requiring information from the Alabama Department of Industrial Relations should be made via the servicing FO per DI 52120.005E.2.